 Dermalogica Face Mapping

-Dermalogica is a company that offers skincare advice based on a combination of ancient Chinese diagnoses and science-based knowledge.
-Their techniques have a lot of overlap with Chinese and Ayurvedic face reading; however, they focus more on issues like hormonal fluctuations, irritation due to products, sun exposure and dehydration.
+Dermalogica is a company that offers skin care advice based on a combination of ancient Chinese diagnoses and science-based knowledge.
+Its techniques have a lot of overlap with Chinese and Ayurvedic face reading.
+However, the company focuses more on issues like hormonal fluctuations, irritation due to products, sun exposure and dehydration.

 According to the Dermatologica website, the skin analysis they refer to as Face Mapping® “involves looking at your skin with a trained eye, touching your skin and asking you questions about your lifestyle and environment.”